agranados0121/Collection/README.md

 ### SE433 Software Testing and Quality Assurance
 This was my first grad level course.
-Two different assignments exist in here both focusing on writing unit tests in JUnit Skeleton files were provided only for the main classes (DateObj, ShoppingCart, Product) but the functionality was our portion as well as creating the tests from scratch
+Two different assignments exist in here both focusing on writing unit tests in JUnit.
+Skeleton files were provided only for the main classes (DateObj, ShoppingCart, Product) but the functionality was our portion as well as creating the tests from scratch